Mosaic Patterns

 Mosaic Pattern Overview

-A Mosaic Pattern forms a grid pattern defined by its rows and columns of identical Tiles.
-Mosaic patterns are created by entering the number of rows and columns on the Mosaic Pattern form to build a grid of Tiles.
-A wide range of mosaic shapes can be created by applying row or column shifts, and/or disabling individual Tiles using the Mosaic Tile Editor.
-A Mosaic Pattern is not specific to a Target and may be used and re-used for any Observation (see Pass Plans).
+Mosaic patterns are created by entering the number of rows and columns on the Mosaic Pattern form to build a pattern of identical tiles.
+A wide range of mosaic shapes may be created by applying row or column shifts, disabling selected tiles, or by using a custom mosaic pattern.
+A Mosaic Pattern is not specific to a Target and may be used for any Observation (see Pass Plans).
 All of the Tiles in a Mosaic Pattern are observed at the same orientation.
-An example is given in the Figure Showing the Mosaic Pattern Editor

 Figure that Shows the Mosaic Pattern Editor

 An example 5 Tile by 3 Tile Mosaic Pattern built using the APT Mosaic Pattern form.
-To aid the user, a the graphic illustrates what each mosaic tile (the rectangle) represents.
-This is approximately 0.7 deg by 0.4 deg on the sky.
+To aid the user, the graphic illustrates what each mosaic tile (the rectangle) represents.
+Each tile represents one WFI footprint, about 25.3 x 49.4 arcmins on the sky.
+The size of the mosaic is shown in the Tiling Height and Tiling Width.
 Rather than representing the outer extent of the WFI footprint, the rectangle represents interlocking tiles which is more useful for designing mosaics, e.g. to avoid creating unintended gaps between tiles.

 Mosaic Plan Parameters